wp-plugins/iq-block-country/readme.txt

 * Bugfix release.
 The backend was not blocked in multi-site (network) setup.

 = 1.0.8 =
-* Automaticly download new GeoIP updates from Maxmind.
+* Automatically download new GeoIP updates from Maxmind.
 This is checked each time you login on the Wordpress admin site (Code by williewonka)
 * Also block login attempts to the wp-admin site (Code by williewonka)
 * Send no cache headers with the output.